-Under Red Robin franchise agreements, the Company and its franchisees are required to contribute a certain percentage of revenues to two national media advertising funds.
-The Company's national advertising services are provided on a system-wide basis and, therefore, not considered distinct performance obligations with individual franchisees.
-The Company currently records the advertising contributions from franchisees as a reduction to advertising expense under Selling, general, and administrative expenses.
-Upon adoption of Topic 606, the Company will recognize these sales-based advertising contributions from franchisees as Franchise royalties and fees when the underlying franchisee sales occur.
-The Company will record the related advertising expenses as incurred under Selling, general, and administrative expenses.
-When an advertising fund is over-spent at year end, advertising expenses will be reported on the consolidated statement of operations in an amount that is greater than the revenue recorded for advertising contributions.
+Under Red Robin franchise agreements, the Company and its franchisees are required to contribute a certain percentage of revenues town national media advertising funds.
+The Company's national advertising services are provided on a system-wide basis and, therefore, not considered distinct performance obligations for individual franchisees.
+The Company previously recorded the advertising contributions from franchisees as a reduction to advertising expense under Selling, general, and administrative expenses.
+In accordance with Topic 606, the Company recognizes these sales-based advertising contributions from franchisees as franchise revenue when the underlying franchisee sales occur.
+The Company records the related advertising expenses as incurred under Selling, general, and administrative expenses.
+When an advertising fund is overspent at year end, advertising expenses will be reported on the consolidated statement of operations in an amount that is greater than the revenue recorded for advertising contributions.
 Conversely, when an advertising fund is under-spent at year end, the Company will accrue advertising costs up to advertising contributions recorded in revenue.
-Adoption of Topic 606 is not expected to impact the Company's income taxes.
+All prior periods presented have been retrospectively adjusted for this change in accounting policy.
+The adoption of this standard did not impact previously reported amounts of net income.